LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

 - added ability to restart level on death
 - added ability to restart the adventure from any level when loading a game
 - added the "Story so far..." option in the select level menu to view cutscenes and FMVs
+- added ability to play any level via developer settings
 - added graphics effects, lava emitters, flame emitters, and waterfalls to the savegame so they now persist on load
 - added an option to restore the mummy in City of Khamoon room 25, similar to the PS version
 - added a flag indicating if new game plus is unlocked to the player config which allows the player to select new game plus or not when making a new game